 - Add some metacontent – tags, categories, meta-descriptions and microdata all add valuable information to your site.
 Each has its own role to play in how your site gets indexed, but each is eminently valuable.

-This is a basic, but it’s important.
+This is basic, but it’s important.
 If you’re going to be attempting to optimize your site, you’ve got to know what works and what doesn’t, and, more precisely how well it works.
 Use metrics.
-Google’s Webmaster Tools is Google’s way of telling you how their search engine is interacting with your site.
+Google’s Webmaster Tools (Search Console) is Google’s way of telling you how their search engine is interacting with your site.
 Learn the ropes here and it will pay off in spades.
-If you’re having trouble with what each tool means, here is a good guide from SEOMOZ.
+If you’re having trouble with what each tool means, here is a good guide from Neil Patel.

 Learning how to write your meta-descriptions is another great way to spend some of your time.
 Though meta-descriptions won’t help Google index your site, you can look at it as potentially free marketing (free marketing!).